Skip to main content

 Status: Currently Recruiting

 As an academic medical center, we are always working to improve patient and population health.
 One way that research is supported here is through the Columbia University Biobank (CUB).
-A biobank is a collection of biological samples and health data that is collected during a patient's medical care.
-The goal of a biobank is to provide materials for…
+A biobank is a collection of biological samples and health data gathered during a patient's medical care.
+Participants in a biobank help researchers find treatments and…

 Read More